 Jacob Timothy Ball was born in Mansfield on 14 March 1991 into a family of cricketers.
 Jake attended Meden School in Warsop and played his early cricket for Welbeck Cricket Club, the cricketing home of many members of his mother’s family.
 In time he followed his uncle, Bruce French, into county cricket with Nottinghamshire and international cricket with his country.

-A tall right arm pace bowler and lower order batsman, Jake Ball first appeared for Nottinghamshire’s second eleven in 2008 and made his first eleven debut in September 2009 in a NatWest Pro40 match against Sussex at Hove.
+A tall right arm pace bowler and lower order batsman, Jake Ball first appeared for Nottinghamshire’s Second Eleven in 2008 and made his First XI debut in September 2009 in a NatWest Pro40 match against Sussex at Hove.
 He played a further List-A match in 2010 and appeared for England under-19s against the touring Sri Lankans that summer.
 Joining the full time playing staff at Trent Bridge for the 2011 season, he made his First-Class debut in Abu Dhabi, where Notts faced the MCC in the Champion County match.

 In subsequent years, Ball played frequently for the County in limited overs competitions but it was not until 2015 that he made his mark in First-Class cricket.
 That year, he claimed 67 wickets in all formats, with 41 of those victims in the County Championship.
 He recorded career-best bowling figures of 6-49 against Sussex and his top score with the bat when he hit 49 not out against Warwickshire.